 Many small firms don't explore the idea of outdoor advertising because they think it's out of their league.
 In fact, many people don't realise how cost-effective it is - because big brands use it, they assume it's too expensive.

-There are certain rules when it comes to creativity - the message should be concise, unlike a press ad.
+There are certain rules for billboard and poster advertising - the messaging should be concise.
 Eight words maximum is a good rule of thumb.
-It's also good to use a picture of a person as people are drawn to eyes.
+It's also good to use a picture of a person, as people are drawn to eyes.
 Humour usually gets a good response.